 Pros and cons of ETFs

-ETFs give you the opportunity to invest in diverse securities at a low cost, but they have other advantages and disadvantages, too.
+ETFs allow you to invest in diverse securities at a low cost, but they have other advantages and disadvantages.

 Pros of ETFs: